 - The Whispering Gallery is one of three galleries in the cathedral.
 It runs around the interior of the Dome.
 The construction of the Whispering Gallery lets you hear a whisper made against the walls on the opposite side of the dome.

 St Paul’s Cathedral is one of the most famous landmarks in London.
 If you are interested in viewing all of them, read our London’s Most Famous Landmarks list, that HeyTripster has designed especially for you.

 For opening hours check their official website;

 Westminster Cathedral is the mother church of the Roman Catholic Church in Britain, it is located in the city of Westminster.
 Due to the similarity of names, it is sometimes confused with Westminster Abbey, coronation church of the British royal family.

 Westminster Cathedral, which is the main Catholic church in England is also an important architectural landmark.
 The church was built in neo-Byzantine style in 1895-1903 by John Francis Bentley.
 Red brick and white Portland stone were used in the construction of the cathedral; the alternation of these two materials gave it a famous “striped” appearance.

 More than one hundred different types of marble were used for the construction of Westminster Cathedral, the beauty of which is unparalleled.
 The interior of the cathedral captivates its visitors.
 The central nave has a width of 52 meters and a capacity of more than 1000 seats, which makes it the largest in England.
 The structural nave columns are made of dark green marble.

-The ceiling over the high altar is decorated with mosaic, which is very rare for English churches.
+The ceiling over the high altar is decorated with a mosaic, which is rare for English churches.
 Another sight of the cathedral is a unique medieval statue of the Madonna and Child.
 Most experts agree that the image was carved in the 15th century.